Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 5.3.1	Qualifications, experience, and clearance requirements
 Actalis ensures that the personnel assigned to its CA services are adequately competent for the tasks assigned to them, based on appropriate education, training, skills, and experience, and that they are free from conflicts of in-terest that may compromise the necessary impartiality and respect of the procedures.
 In particular, with reference to the trusted roles, the required characteristics and skills are described in the "job description" company docu-ment.

-In the case of new recruitments, Actalis always reserves the right to assess what type of training is necessary in rela-tion to the tasks to be assigned, the existing qualifications and experience, and provides where necessary for the inclusion of the resource in a training plan.
+In the case of new recruitments, Actalis always reserves the right to assess what type of training is necessary in relation to the tasks to be assigned, the existing qualifications and experience, and provides where necessary for the inclusion of the resource in a training plan.

 ### 5.3.2	Background check procedures
-For the definition of the shortlist of candidates, both for technical and administrative areas, Actalis uses both the curricula sent directly to it through the appropriate channels (e.g. website) and those provided by external recruit-ers.
-For each candidate, the accuracy of the information contained in the CV (e.g. education, masters, specific train-ing courses, etc.) is verified.
+For the definition of the shortlist of candidates, both for technical and administrative areas, Actalis uses both the curricula sent directly to it through the appropriate channels (e.g. website) and those provided by external recruiters.
+For each candidate, the accuracy of the information contained in the CV (e.g. education, masters, specific training courses, etc.) is verified.
 External recruiters contracted by Actalis also have the obligation to request references, for each potential candidate, before submitting their CVs to Actalis.
-Furthermore, all candidates, once the selection phase is completed, must provide their certificate of good conduct (extract from the judicial record) or an equiva-lent declaration to the Human Resources office.
+Furthermore, all candidates, once the selection phase is completed, must provide their certificate of good conduct (extract from the judicial record) or an equivalent declaration to the Human Resources office.

 ### 5.3.3	Training requirements
 The staff in charge of the CA services is adequately trained for the tasks that they perform.
 Actalis provides staff with initial training at the time of recruitment, including courses held by external teachers when deemed necessary, and training on the job.

-The staff involved in the verification of information (Validation Specialists) are trained on at least the following top-ics: Public Key Infrastructures (PKI), identification and authentication policies and procedures, common threats to information verification procedures, and CAB Forum Requirements [BR] and Guidelines [EVGL].
+The staff involved in the verification of information (Validation Specialists) are trained on at least the following topics: Public Key Infrastructures (PKI), identification and authentication policies and procedures, common threats to information verification procedures, and CAB Forum Requirements [BR] and Guidelines [EVGL].
 The records of this training, which is provided at least yearly, are kept and made available to the auditors on request.

 ### 5.3.4	Retraining frequency and requirements
-For all personnel working in the CA service, the need for new training is assessed at least once per year (or in ad-vance, in case new developments/services), so as to ensure that all personnel are always able to perform their tasks satisfactorily and competently.
+For all personnel working in the CA service, the need for new training is assessed at least once per year (or in advance, in case new developments/services), so as to ensure that all personnel are always able to perform their tasks satisfactorily and competently.
 Furthermore, training on information security matters is held annually for all staff.

 ### 5.3.5	Job rotation frequency and sequence
 No stipulation.

 ### 5.3.6	Sanctions for unauthorized actions
-In the case of unauthorized actions and/or violations of company (or Group) policy and/or procedures, Actalis re-serves the right to activate the disciplinary procedure provided for in the employment contract, after having as-sessed the nature and the severity of the violation and its impact on company operations, whether it was the first occurrence, whether the employee had been adequately trained, etc.
+In the case of unauthorized actions and/or violations of company (or Group) policy and/or procedures, Actalis reserves the right to activate the disciplinary procedure provided for in the employment contract, after having as-sessed the nature and the severity of the violation and its impact on company operations, whether it was the first occurrence, whether the employee had been adequately trained, etc.

 ### 5.3.7	Independent contractor requirements
 Any independent contractor or Delegated Third Party’s personnel involved in the issuance of Certificates shall be fully subject to this CPS, including training and skills requirements (see section 5.3.3), sanctions (see section 5.3.6), document retention and event logging requirements (see section 5.4.1).

-Non-employees (e.g. consultants) are required to sign a confidentiality agreement (NDA) before starting collabora-tion with Actalis and possibly accessing confidential data.
+Non-employees (e.g. consultants) are required to sign a confidentiality agreement (NDA) before starting collaboration with Actalis and possibly accessing confidential data.

 ### 5.3.8	Documentation supplied to personnel
 Personnel in trusted roles are provided with the documentation necessary to perform their duties, depending on their role (see section 5.2.1).
-In particular, Validation Specialists are provided with this CPS, CAB Forum’s Baseline Requirements and EV Guidelines, and detailed instructions on how to properly perform the identification and au-thentication activities and issue certificates, plus the manuals of the CA/RA applications they use.
+In particular, Validation Specialists are provided with this CPS, CAB Forum’s Baseline Requirements, and detailed instructions on how to properly perform the identification and authentication activities and issue certificates, plus the manuals of the CA/RA applications they use.

 ## 5.4	Audit logging procedures